Landau–Kleffner syndrome: Treatment

-Treatment for LKS usually consists of medications, such as anticonvulsants and corticosteroids (such as prednisone), and speech therapy, which should be started early.
+Treatment for LKS usually consists of medications, such as anticonvulsants and corticosteroids (e.g., prednisone), and speech therapy, which should be started early.
 Some patients improve with the use of corticosteroids or adrenocorticotropin hormone (ACTH) which lead researches to believe that inflammation and vasospasm may play a role in some cases of acquired epileptic aphasia.

 A controversial treatment option involves a surgical technique called multiple subpial transection in which multiple incisions are made through the cortex of the affected part of the brain beneath the pia mater, severing the axonal tracts in the subjacent white matter.
 The cortex is sliced in parallel lines to the midtemporal gyrus and perisylvian area to attenuate the spread of the epileptiform activity without causing cortical dysfunction.
 There is a study by Morrell et al. in which results were reported for 14 patients with acquired epileptic aphasia who underwent multiple subpial transections.
 Seven of the fourteen patients recovered age-appropriate speech and no longer required speech therapy.
 Another 4 of the 14 displayed improvement of speech and understanding instructions given verbally, but they still required speech therapy.
 Eleven patients had language dysfunction for two or more years.
 Another study by Sawhney et al. reported improvement in all three of their patients with acquired epileptic aphasia who underwent the same procedure.

 Various hospitals contain programs designed to treat conditions such as LKS like the Children's Hospital Boston and its Augmentative Communication Program.
 It is known internationally for its work with children or adults who are non-speaking or severely impaired.
 Typically, a care team for children with LKS consists of a neurologist, a neuropsychologist, and a speech pathologist or audiologist.
 Some children with behavioral problems may also need to see a child psychologist and a psychopharmacologist.
 Speech therapy begins immediately at the time of diagnosis along with medical treatment that may include steroids and anti-epileptic or anti-convulsant medications.

 Patient education has also proved to be helpful in treating LKS.
 Teaching them sign language is a helpful means of communication and if the child was able to read and write before the onset of LKS, that is extremely helpful too.